XyraPanel/docs/content/index.md

 Introducing XyraPanel

 #description
-A modern, **open-source** game server management panel built with **Nuxt**.
+A **open-source** game server management panel built with **Nuxt**.

-Designed for performance, simplicity, and scalability—powered by the community.
+Designed for performance, simplicity, and scalability.
+Powered by the community.

 #links